Function Templates

 After completing this chapter, you will be able to:

-Let's start with the simplest example and write a generic max_value function (the reason we don't call it max is that std::max already exists in the standard library, and using the same name can easily cause conflicts on certain compilers—especially on Windows, where <windows.h> defines a max macro, which is the real blood pressure booster).
+Let's start with the simplest example and write a generic my_max function (we don't call it max because max already exists in the standard library; using the same name can easily cause conflicts on some compilers—especially on Windows where windows.h defines a max macro, which is truly blood-pressure-raising).

 template <typename T>